Lanesboro, Minnesota: Recognition

 Lanesboro received the Great American Main Street Award in 1998.
 Author John Villani named the community one of the 100 Best Small Art Towns in America.
 It has also been rated one of the "50 Best Outdoor Sports Towns" by Sports Afield magazine.

-Crown Trout Jewelers of Lanesboro was a finalist in the 2002 International Gold Virtuosi Jewelry Design Competition, one of four American jewelry studios given that distinction from 5200 total entries.

 Most recently, Outside Magazine featured the community as one of the "20 Best Dream Towns in America".

-Art & Culture
+Art and culture

 Since 1989, Lanesboro has been home to the Commonweal Theatre Company, a professional ensemble dedicated to celebrating the human condition through actor-based storytelling.
 Each year, the Commonweal offers 4-6 plays ranging from Ibsen to family-friendly entertainment to holiday classics.
 During the summer months, two plays run in repertory, giving visitors the opportunity to see two different shows during their stay.
 The Commonweal, in cooperation with area businesses and organizations, hosts an annual Ibsen Festival celebrating Norwegian art and culture through workshops, lectures, food, and featuring Commonweal's production of an Ibsen play.
 A live one-hour radio show, "Over the Back Fence," is broadcast each Sunday evening from the theater during the summer months with tickets sold at the door.
 On July 7, 2007, the Commonweal opened a new theater facility called The Commonweal.
 This $3.5 million home seats 191 patrons in a thrust auditorium with an exterior designed to complement historic Lanesboro.
 The interior design was coordinated by area artist Karl Unnasch with regional elements such as reclaimed barn stone and lumber, cement floors and a permanent installation of area objects.

 The Lanesboro Arts Council and Cornucopia Art Center merged to create Lanesboro Arts in 2010.
 Their gallery building, in downtown Lanesboro, features a spacious juried sales gallery and a traveling exhibition gallery, both of which showcase the work of more than 100 individual regional artists to more than 20,000 visitors annually, some as far as Saudi Arabia, Korea, China, Israel and Kenya.
 The St. Mane Theater is owned and operated by Lanesboro Arts, and is right next door to the Commonweal, giving Lanesboro a bonafide Theater District.
 It's the home to several community theater productions throughout the year, as well as the Over the Back Fence community variety show (monthly from March through November), and other performing arts events and independent film screenings.

 In 2013 Artplace America named Lanesboro one of the top twelve “small town artplaces” in the nation.
 The designation is based on the concentration of arts organizations, arts-oriented businesses and creative occupations.